-The process of introducing Montessori principles into our dementia care began in 2013.
+The process of introducing Montessori principles into Omnicare Alliance's dementia support began in 2013.
 It resulted from having identified how improving the quality and delivery of care would benefit people living with the condition.

 - Your unique skills and interests come first.